-Paper title: "My 2013 Theory of Success and How I Will Achieve It."
+Paper title: "My 2016 Theory of Success and How I Will Achieve It."

 Write a paper that presents your current theory about what the word "success" means for you and how you intend to go about fulfilling your success concept in your life.
-These ideas and plans should be expressed through mastery of the course readings, at least one major additional 'reading' (see note below) that inspires you, additional relevant research that sustains and supports your success theories, and illustrations/stories/examples drawn from the lives of two people you admire (no longer living and not treated in the course) from business, social life, your community or culture, the arts, religion, sports, or political history.
+These ideas and plans should be expressed through mastery of the course readings, at least one major additional 'reading' (see note below) that inspires you, additional relevant research that sustains and supports your success theories, and illustrations/stories/examples drawn from the lives of two people you admire (at least one of whom is no longer living and neither of whom were discussed in the course) from business, social life, your community or culture, the arts, religion, sports, or political history.
+If you select a member of your family or close family friend as one of your role models, that person must be no longer living and I will expect extensive interviews with those who knew the person to be part of your research.
 You will form groups and meet throughout the semester to discuss your evolving ideas on how to write this Final Project.